 If the size of your pension isn’t quite where you’d like it to be there’s still time to make a positive impact.
 No matter what your age, it’s never too late to come up with a plan and start saving – even if you were to start saving from ground zero aged 50.
 It’ll take a bit more effort, but it’s by no means impossible!

 Above all else don’t panic, as it’s suprising what’s possible.
-Start by seeing how some small switches could make help you put an extra £500 a month in your pension, and make you sure avoid these 3 mistakes that could be shrinking your state pension.
+Start by seeing how some small switches could make help you put an extra £500 a month in your pension, and make you sure you avoid missing out on ways to boost your State Pension.

 Are you in, or nearing your 50s?
 How confident do you feel about your retirement?
 Tell us in the comments below.